 We are an active supporter of the charity Malaria No More UK, aiming to end malaria in our lifetime.
 Rentokil colleagues have raised funds through bake sales, marathons, bungy jumps, cycle events and mountain climbs, to support Malaria No More UK in helping communities around the world with preventing the diseases spread by mosquitoes.

 Rats and mice, have adapted very well to the human environment and can thrive in urban environments such as towns and cities.
 Their potential to contaminate what we eat and drink, as well as the places we live and work, poses significant risks to our health.
 Rodents can carry a varirty of rodent-borne diseases such as Salmonellosis and the Hantavirus.
-Our RADAR mouse trap and PestConnect rodent control solutions, offer pest control solution for commercial companies, providing effective pest monitoring and control 24/7, helping to mitigate the risk from rats and mice.
+Our RADAR mouse trap and PestConnect offer pest control solutions for commercial companies, providing effective pest monitoring and control 24/7, helping to mitigate the risk from rats and mice.

 House fly transmitted diseases

 House flies are also within the list of pests responsible for spreading diseases.
 These insects are known to transmit over 200 different pathogens, leading to spread of at least 65 different diseases, according to The World Health Organization.
 They are known to spread pathogens such as Salmonella and E.Coli.
 This can be a big concern for businesses, particularly those operating within the food industry where food safety is of the utmost importance.

 Lumnia electric fly killers have been developed with an innovative patented LED technology to hygienically reduce the risk of contamination from flies.
 By utilising LED bulbs, Lumnia is able to provide a more effective fly control by attracting flies from a greater distance whilst using less power than traditional electric fly killers.